pederz/Face-Image-Occlusions/README.md

    - `model_path` is pointing to location of `shape_predictor_68_face_landmarks.dat`.
    - `mask`, `cap`, and `glass` variables are updated with the desired occlusions that are going to be applied on the face images that are located in `samples/`.
    - NB!
 The choices of occlusions that are supported are the files that are in `occ/`.
-5. Run the script and the face images with the generated face occlusions are outputed in `results/`.
+5. Run the script and the synthetic images are saved in `results/` with addition of characters based on what occlusions are added to the image.
+   - Example: `001_Image01.jpg` with selected mask and glass as occlusions are saved as `001_Image01_m_g.jpg`

 ## Example
 This example is adding mask and glasses occlusions to face images, with showing the occlusion variables and real and synthetic image.